• Skip to primary navigation

 One of my favorite resources to use when brainstorming ideas for salad toppings is the Flavor Bible.
 This book is packed full of different flavor combination ideas!
 If you're new to learning how to pair ingredients together, or want to stretch your creativity and try new flavor combinations, then this book is for you!

 Within this book is an alphabetical list of various ingredients.
 You can look up almost any common ingredient and find lots of information on that one ingredient.
-The book shares when the ingredient is at the peak of season, the overall taste of the ingredient (i.e. sour, sweet, etc.), different cooking techniques for how the ingredient can be prepared (i.e. simmer, raw, baked), and of course, different ingredients that pair well with the main ingredient you've looked up.
+The book shares when the ingredient is at the peak of the season, the overall taste of the ingredient (i.e. sour, sweet, etc.), different cooking techniques for how the ingredient can be prepared (i.e. simmer, raw, baked), and of course, different ingredients that pair well with the main ingredient you've looked up.

 Let me show you how it works!
 Let's say I wanted to make a salad with the base of arugula.
 I can look up arugula in the Flavor Bible and see all of the different combinations that pair well with it.
 Almonds, basil, white beans, bell peppers, goat cheese, dill, fennel, lemon juice...
 And the list goes on and on and on.
 Choose your favorites to add to the top of your salad.